cottereau/CArl/README.md

 * contact : [Regis Cottereau](mailto:regis.cottereau@ecp.fr)
 * contributors (by order of first commit): R. Cottereau, C. Zaccardi, Y. Le Guennec, D. Neron, T. M. Schlittler

+more detail on installation procedures and examples can be found the [related help web page](https://cottereau.github.io/CArl/)
 ## MATLAB IMPLEMENTATION

 The MATLAB implementation of the CArl software can be found at the directory `MATLAB`.
 Currently, the software to which it is interfaced includes :